Notice to attend the Annual General Meeting of INVISIO Communications

 The board of INVISIO further proposes that the board, or the person that the board may appoint, shall be authorised to make the adjustments in the resolution as may be required in connection with registration with the Swedish Companies Registration Office and Euroclear Sweden AB.

 3. Preparation of the proposal

-INVISIO's remuneration committee has initiated and prepared the Stock Option Program 2018/2021 in consultation with external advisors during the first quarter of 2018.
+INVISIO's remuneration committee has initiated and prepared the Stock Option Program 2019/2022 in consultation with external advisors during the last quarter of 2018 and the first quarter of 2019.